JHalt06/Books-For-The-Future/docs/DesignDoc.md

       Responsible solely for CRUD operations and persistence.
 Handle reading/writing to JSON files.
 These files are unaware of how the data is used in business logic.

 2. Single Responsibility Principle (SRP)
+    Each class has a it's own clear purpose:
-    Controller Classes:
+      For example, the Controller Classes:
-      UsersController only handle HTTP requests related to users, nothing else.
+        CupboardController only handles HTTP requests related to cupboards.
+        Notification Controller is soley responsible for managing notification data.
+        NotificationService is responsible for sending notifications between the backend and frontend.
       DAO classes:
         Each DAO handles data for a single entity.
 If the strategy of storing data changes, only this classs needs to be updated.

-> _**[Sprint 3 & 4]** OO Design Principles should span across **all tiers.**_
+3. Low Coupling
+    Each service and controlller only interacts through clear itnerfaces (REST endpoints).
+    For example: The NotificationService doesn't directly modify any controllers state.
+It only makes HTTP requests, so changing its implementation will not break other classes.
+    This design principle allows out classes to be cohesive but still loosely connected.

 ## Static Code Analysis/Future Design Improvements
 > _**[Sprint 4]** With the results from the Static Code Analysis exercise,